NEW YORK (TheStreet) -- For more than a year now, I've sung Cisco's praises to anyone who cared to listen.

 Meanwhile, the company's growth and investments in software-defined-networking (SDN) have become the main driver of the stock.
 Cisco's new outlook has also caught the attention of analyst Simon Leopold at Raymond James, who recently said that these shares were undervalued by 30%, while applying a $25 price target.
 In a research note to investors, Leopold said:

 Leopold's mention of margins was also noteworthy, which suggests increased profitability while Cisco endeavors to build its SDN business.
-Leopold was proven right as Cisco just posted a solid first-quarter gross margin of 61.4%, which indicates the company's strong competitive leverage against the likes of F5 Networks
+Leopold was proven right as Cisco just posted a solid first-quarter gross margin of 61.4%, which indicates the company's strong competitive leverage against the likes of F5 Networks and Juniper remains steady.

 Elsewhere, revenue surged 5.4% to $12.2 billion, which led to a non-GAAP net income of $2.7 billion, which represents year-over-year growth of 4.7%, or 51 cents per share -- topping Street estimates of 49 cents.
 John Chambers, Cisco's CEO said that the company managed to execute "in a slow, but steady economic environment."